skienzmatishun/rippreport/content/p/open-your-eyes/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt state politicians rely on blind voter loyalty to strip away government accountability and protect their own power.
+Records show how the sudden removal of key corruption prosecutors opened the floodgates for unchallenged political abuse.
+  The Ripp Report exposes how blind party allegiance destroys real accountability.
 ---
 Alabama has been electing only Republicans for years, regardless of that candidates credentials, just as long as he or she is a republican.
 The straight ticket voters, unwittingly, are responsible for electing corrupt officials who simply rode the straight ticket into office.